-While the previous analysis reveals the behavior for slow to moderate driving frequencies, we also observe broad extrema in the heat currents for driving frequencies $\omega_s>\omega_s^{(1)}$, e.g.\ around $\omega_s=2$.
-They cannot be understood from a strictly Markovian treatment since they lie outside the range of the resonance condition (\ref{eq:resonance}).
+We also observe broad extrema in the heat currents for modulation frequencies around $\omega_s=2$.
 To explain their nature, we consider the limit, where the two reservoirs collapse to single oscillator modes with frequencies $\Omega_\alpha$.
 Accordingly, one has

 with the corresponding Heisenberg equations of motion

 One can iterate the above equations to obtain for the reservoir oscillator modes

 with the index $\bar{\alpha}=f, s$ for $\alpha=s, f$.
 To order $c_\alpha^2$, this equation describes linearly and parametrically driven harmonic systems while higher order couplings induce nonlinearities.